 The Bay Treasure Chest is a weekly 50/50 draw that gives players an opportunity to win cash, while supporting 12 community service organizations in the St. Margaret’s Bay area.

 Players register for their number for life.
 The cost to play is $2 per week per registered number.
 You write your number on the yellow BTC sticker, place it on your toonie and drop it in a treasure chest located in one of the 15 retailers in the Bay area.
-In Hammonds Plains, you can register and play at Peppertoni’s Pizza or Edible Matters.
+In Hammonds Plains, you can register and play at Peppertoni’s Pizza, Edible Matters or Sobey’s Express.

 Funds raised through the Bay Treasure Chest support a wide variety of projects and programs run by the seven partners, as well as a Scholarship Program for Charles P. Allen and Sir John A. MacDonald high school graduates and a weekly Honorarium Program for local not for profit organizations.